KamilaKnits/meet/README.md

 Meet Meet!
 A serverless, progressive web application built with React where users can search for upcoming events in a particular city.

-## Feature 1: Filter Events by city
+## Feature 1: Filter Events by City
 As a user, I should be able to filter events by city so that I can see a list of events taking place in that city.

 ### Scenario 1: When a user hasn't searched for a specific city, show upcoming events from all cities.

-  * Given user hasn't serached for any city;
+  * Given user hasn't searched for any city;
   * When the user opens the app;
-  * Then the user should see a list of upcomin events.
+  * Then the user should see a list of upcoming events.

 ### Scenario 2: User should see a list of suggestions when they search for a city.

   * Given the main page is open;
   * When user starts typing in the city textbox;
-  * Then the user should receive a list of cities (suggestions) that match waht they've typed.
+  * Then the user should receive a list of cities (suggestions) that match what they've typed.

 ### Scenario 3: User can select a city from the suggested list.